Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-84-the-deep.md

 How would he approach the problem of Singularity, with everything they’d made him into?

 He was a freak.
 A lonely, incomparable freak who no longer had any peers in any endeavor, who’d *never* have someone to match him properly and whose freakishness was still on a rocket ride upwards.
-Oh, he had minds he could contest with, sure---Loomi in particular was a Cousin he’d grown to deeply appreciate over the years.
+Oh, he had minds he could contest with, sure - Loomi in particular was a Cousin he’d grown to deeply appreciate over the years.
 He had sparring partners that could give him a proper fight too, if they were very clever about it.
 Reading and learning was always a joy, lifting, training, and hunting his meditations.
 He wasn’t without personal challenge in life.

 But that was the problem.
 It was only in *blatantly* uneven arrangements that things were any kind of sporting at all!
 He was a made being engineered to be “perfect,” whatever the fuck that was, and he’d essentially achieved that “perfection” as much as by his own efforts as anything else.
 As he’d begun understanding from a young age, that despite all the immense rewards of being the best, “the best” was very often a lonely, terrible, and *dangerous* thing to be.